Table of Contents

 sudo systemctl start collectd

-To check if collectd is actually working you can use top, and then and a process called collectd -f should blink on and off.
+To check if collectd is actually working you can use top, and then a process called collectd -f should blink on and off.

 If you want to check if collectd is actually storing data locally, we can use the command rrdtool last FILEPATH.
 This will give a timestamp value, and it will look like a big integer.